TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 - All dogs are mammals.
 - Therefore, some dogs are animals.

-All those words, and yet conclusion adds nothing, my friend.
+All those words, and yet the conclusion adds nothing, my friend.
 It was all there the whole time!

 ![blowyourmind](/assets/img/blowyourmind.gif)